salkuadrat/learning/packages/learning_selfie_segmentation/README.md

 ### Selfie Segmentation

-After getting the `InputImage`, we can start detecting objetcs by calling method `process` from an instance of `SelfieSegmenter`.
+After getting the `InputImage`, we can start doing selfie segmentation by calling method `process` from an instance of `SelfieSegmenter`.

 ```dart
 SelfieSegmenter segmenter = SelfieSegmenter();